StephenHausler/Multi-Process-Fusion/README.md

 # Multi-Process-Fusion
-Multi-Process Fusion: Visual Place Recognition Using Multiple Image Processing Methods
+Multi-Process Fusion: Visual Place Recognition Using Multiple Image Processing Methods Paper under review for IEEE RAL.
+Copyright: Stephen Hausler

+ChangeLog:
-Note: Currently at Revision 0.3.
+Currently at Revision 0.3.
 Revision 0.4 due on 21/09/2018.

+190918: fixed bug that caused error at end of dataset immediately prior to printing the precision-recall curves.

 Requirements: